foundriesio/docs/source/reference-manual/ota/ci-targets.rst

 Each device is configured to take updates for Targets that include a specific tag.
-Because of this, the most of the Targets in the CI targets.json are aren't relevant and can be ignored by the device.
+Because of this, the most of the Targets in the CI ``targets.json`` aren't relevant and can be ignored by the device.
 In order to provide smaller TUF metadata payloads, the Foundries back-end employs a trick referred to as "condensed targets".